3mdeb/96boards-docs-wiki/Getting-Started-Guild---2015.11.md

 **Using an SD Card**

-The built-in HiKey eMMC boot software also enables booting a kernel and root file system installed on an SD card.
-If an SD card is installed at power up the HiKey board will boot the software on the SD Card rather than the software flashed in the eMMC. **TODO: clarify this**
+NOTE: The UEFI bootloader on HiKey also enables booting a kernel and root file system installed on an SD card (microSD).
+To control boot order, follow [the instruction here](https://github.com/96boards/documentation/wiki/HiKeyUEFI#section-boot-order).

 This section describes how to prepare a bootable SD card.